Sigmund Freud: Early followers

 Max Graf, a Viennese musicologist and father of "Little Hans", who had first encountered Freud in 1900 and joined the Wednesday group soon after its initial inception, described the ritual and atmosphere of the early meetings of the society:

-The gatherings followed a definite ritual.
-First one of the members would present a paper.
-Then, black coffee and cakes were served; cigars and cigarettes were on the table and were consumed in great quantities.
-After a social quarter of an hour, the discussion would begin.
-The last and decisive word was always spoken by Freud himself.
-There was the atmosphere of the foundation of a religion in that room.
-Freud himself was its new prophet who made the heretofore prevailing methods of psychological investigation appear superficial.

 By 1906, the group had grown to sixteen members, including Otto Rank, who was employed as the group's paid secretary.
 In the same year, Freud began a correspondence with Carl Gustav Jung who was by then already an academically acclaimed researcher into word-association and the Galvanic Skin Response, and a lecturer at Zurich University, although still only an assistant to Eugen Bleuler at the Burghölzli Mental Hospital in Zürich.
 In March 1907, Jung and Ludwig Binswanger, also a Swiss psychiatrist, travelled to Vienna to visit Freud and attend the discussion group.
 Thereafter, they established a small psychoanalytic group in Zürich.
 In 1908, reflecting its growing institutional status, the Wednesday group was reconstituted as the Vienna Psychoanalytic Society with Freud as president, a position he relinquished in 1910 in favor of Adler in the hope of neutralizing his increasingly critical standpoint.

 The first woman member, Margarete Hilferding, joined the Society in 1910 and the following year she was joined by Tatiana Rosenthal and Sabina Spielrein who were both Russian psychiatrists and graduates of the Zürich University medical school.
-Before the completion of her studies, Spielrein had been a patient of Jung at the Burghölzli and the clinical and personal details of their relationship became the subject of an extensive correspondence between Freud and Jung.
-Both women would go on to make important contributions to the work of the Russian Psychoanalytic Society founded in 1910.
+Before the completion of her studies, Spielrein had been a patient of Jung at the Burghölzli, and the clinical and personal details of their relationship became the subject of an extensive correspondence between Freud and Jung.
+Both women would go on to make important contributions to the work of the Russian Psychoanalytic Society, founded in 1910.